 “It’s the humidity, stupid!” said Dr. Jeff Gusky to a crowd of people at a church in Dallas, Texas.
 Gusky is an emergency physician who has been measuring humidity throughout Dallas’ busiest indoor spaces including the Dallas Love Field Airport and NorthPark Mall.
-The doctor has long advocated for using humidity control to combat COVID-19.
+The doctor has long advocated for using humidity control to curb airborne viruses.

 “It’s accepted that many viruses spread during the winter when the air is dry.
 COVID-19 is a virus,” Gusky tells his audience.
 This methodology is why so many health experts are worried about COVID-19’s outbreak potential this winter.

 Drier air evaporates the droplets that spew out of a person’s mouth when they cough, sneeze or talk.
 These smaller droplets can travel farther than larger droplets.